alloy-rs/alloy/README.md

 features, high performance, and excellent [docs](https://alloy-rs.github.io/alloy/).

 [`ethers-rs`] will continue to be maintained until we have achieved feature-parity in Alloy.
-No action is currently needed from devs.
+No action is currently needed from developers.

 [![Telegram chat][telegram-badge]][telegram-url]